sangyetamang/Toy-Robot-Challenge/README.md

 This repo contains my different iterations of Toy Robot Challenge.

-Fourth Iteration is the most latest one where you can play the game by first entering X, Y position to place the robot.
+Fifth Iteration is the most latest one where you can play the game by first entering X, Y position to place the robot.

 Then, you can choose which direction to put the robot by pressing "N", "W", "S" and "E" keys.
 After you have placed the robot, you can play the game by pressing: